amplication/docs/docs/getting-started/first-app.md

 ![](./assets/pic-5.jpg)

 :::info

-You can also set special permissions for specific fields.
-For example, you can prevent users from editing the Due Date of a project and allowing it only to managers.
+You can set action permissions for specific fields, instead of globally for all the action's fields.
+For example, you can prevent users from editing the Due Date of a project, while permitting managers to do so.

-To do so, make sure to use `Granular` permissions, and click on**`+ Add Field`** below the role list.

-This option is not available for the **Delete** action
+To specify permissions at the field level:
+1. Set the action's permission scope to "Granular".
+2. Click **+ Add Field**.
+(For the *Delete* action there's no option to set permissions for specific fields.)
+3. Select the field(s) from the list.
+4. The roles you've defined for your app in general are listed beneath the action.
+To have them available for the fields, you'll need to select them at the action top level.
+So either select all roles, or only the roles you'll be using for these fields.
+5. For each field set which role(s) can perform the action.
+For example, only Admins can create project owners, if this role was assigned to the Project entity's *Create* action's *owner* field.
 :::

 ## Commit Your Changes

-When working on Amplication your changes are saved automatically, but are not committed before you decide to do so.
+While working in Amplication your changes are saved automatically, but are not committed.
 Only committed changes will be included in the next version of your application.

-On the top right corner of the screen, you can always see how many pending changes are awaiting to be committed, in the `Pending` button.
+In the *Pending* control (top bar, on the right) you can see how many pending changes are waiting to be committed.

 ![](./assets/pic8.jpg)

-Let's create our first commit to the changes done so far.

-Click on the **`Pending`** button to navigate to the `Pending Changes` pages.
+For the purpose of this tutorial, let's make our first commit.

+1. Click **Pending** to open the *Pending Changes* page.
-In the `Pending Changes` page, you can see that the creation of the **Project** entity is pending.
+2. In this page, you can see that the creation of the *Project* entity hasn't been committed.
+Click **Commit Changes**.

-Click on **`Commit Changes`**to open the `Commit Pending Changes` dialog.
+3. In the *Commit Pending Changes* dialog, enter a short description of the changes you're committing for example, "Created project entity".

 ![](./assets/pic9.jpg)

-Type in a short message to describe the changes, e.g. "Create Project Entity", and click on **`Commit`**.

-All the changes are now committed.
-You can now build the first version of our app.
+4. Click **Commit**.
+All changes are committed.
+You can now build the first version of your app!

 ## Build a New Version